kodekloudhub/linux-basics-course/docs/04-Package-Mangement/02-RPM-and-YUM.md

 ## RPM (Redhat Package Manager)

-This package manager is used in RHEL as well as other linux distributions but these re the most common ones.
+This package manager is used in RHEL as well as other linux distributions but these are the most common ones.
 The File extensions for packages manage by RPM is **`.RPM`**

 ![rpm](../../images/rpm.PNG)